BEE

 Dr Alexander Komissar, Ukraine.
 Overwintering large numbers of nucs in

-temperate zones presents many problems for beekeepers - however, using the
+temperate zones presents many problems for beekeepers - however, using

 right equipment and given good management, success is assured.